 Australia's Third Universal Periodic Review

-Australia is due to submit its third UPR national report to the United Nations in October 2020.
-The report responds to the recommendations Australia received during its second-cycle UPR in 2015.
+Australia's third UPR national report to the United Nations responds to the recommendations Australia received during its second-cycle UPR in 2015.

 Consultation with civil society is an important part of the UPR process.
 We invited submissions on a draft national report in July 2020.